Gulzhub/drum-kit/README.md

 # Drum kit using Javascript

-This is one of the projects from [Wes Bos](https://github.com/wesbos) that I emulated.
+This is one of the projects from [Wes Bos](https://github.com/wesbos) that I emulated and is currently only for desktop users.

 ### Links